Sacred Pugilism Amidst Clouded Truths

 The above sentence might seem like a rather peculiar way to introduce one self.
 Yet when one considers the individual it came from, it seems like a natural fit.
 This was how recently vanquished presidential candidate Mitt Romney introduced himself to boxing icon Manny Pacquiao on the night of December 8, 2012.
 Romney (being no stranger to an awkward exchange) saw fit to introduce himself to the boxing champion in his dressing room - hours before Pacquiao would fight in the main event of the evening.
 The strange encounter in the bowels of the MGM Grand Garden Arena in Las Vegas seemed unremarkable enough; yet in retrospect one might take it as a rather ominous occurrence.

-For boxing die-hards (such as myself) Manny Pacquiao has been a ‘known commodity’ for over ten years.
-It wasn’t until 2008 that he began to cross over into the popular culture.
-The combination of his fast-paced attacking fighting style, his childlike enthusiasm, and his cult like status in the Philippines (his native land) – allowed him to become one of the few modern boxers who goes ‘mainstream’.
+For boxing die-hards (such as myself), Manny Pacquiao has been a known commodity for over ten years.
+However, it wasn’t until 2008 that he began to cross over into the popular culture.
+The combination of his fast-paced attacking fighting style, his childlike enthusiasm, and his cult like status in the Philippines (his native land) – allowed him to become one of the few modern boxers who was able to enter into the mainstream consciousness.
 He’s tried his hand at singing and acting (‘try’ being the key word), traded jokes with Jimmy Kimmel, and appeared in commercials for Nike and Hewlett-Packard.
 And last – but definitely not least – he was elected as a representative to the Congress of the Philippines in 2010.

 But at the end of the day, Manny Pacquiao is a fighter.
 This is his job; it’s how he makes a living.
 And as boxing announcer Jim Lampley once said – unlike other sports, you don’t ‘play’ boxing.
 Two highly tuned athletes in a ring trying to detach each other from their senses is serious business.
 To some it might seem brutish.
 Yet to others it is sacred – something whose skills, traditions, and culture can be traced through history.
 In its highest form the ‘sweet science’ can be exalting.
 A display of things all too human: courage, grit, fear, redemption, honor, failure, and sometimes tragedy.
 Yet the most important quality of all might be a certain kind of ‘truth’.

 Boxing commentator Max Kellerman once remarked that when two men enter a boxing ring, the ‘truth will find them’.
-Of course this ‘truth’ can be deemed ‘false’ by corrupt judging, but his basic point remains true.
+Of course this truth can be deemed false by corrupt judging; but his basic point remains true.
 You can’t fake it in boxing; no matter what happens leading up to the fight – or who says what.
-Once the bell rings, whichever man is in better shape, smarter, stronger, courageous, or faster – ‘the better man’ will carry the day.
-This ‘truth’ is what fight fans pay to see.
-And the two opponents in the ring are the ones who determine the nature or ‘quality’ of this truth.
+Once the bell rings, whichever man is in better shape, smarter, stronger, more courageous, or faster – ‘the better man’ will carry the day.
+This truth is what fight fans pay to see.
+And the two opponents in the ring are the ones who determine the nature or quality of this truth.
 Differing match ups yield differing results – thus the notion, ‘styles make fights’.
 Some fighters were just born for each other, or as boxing scribe Steve Kim likes to put it: they go together like ‘peanut butter n’ jelly’.
-Fighters that ‘go together’ produce a ‘truth’ that captivates and enthralls.
+Fighters that go well together produce a truth that captivates and enthralls.
 Some past examples include Jake Lamotta and Sugar Ray Robinson – along with Muhammad Ali and Joe Frazier.
 A more modern incarnation can be seen in the contests between Mexican champion Juan Manuel Marquez – and a certain congressman from the Philippines named Manny Pacquiao.

 Juan Manuel Marquez has always been the ‘yin’ to Pacquiao’s ‘yang’.
 His highly accurate and technical counter-punching style has proved to be the perfect compliment to Pacquiao’s high-octane ‘blitzkrieg’ attack.
 One looks to force the action while the other looks to exploit the assertiveness of his opponent.
 This results in what some like to call ‘high-level combat’.
 Yet whatever their styles – both are proud, both love to fight, and both were born to fight.
 This is the essence of their competition.